OrdnanceSurvey/openspace-ios-sdk/README.md

 - "50K"  // 1:50k
 - "50KR" // 1:50k resampled

-// Zoom stack products - enables consistently styled layers
+// Users with an appropriate commercial licence can also select to use the Zoom stack products - enables consistently styled layers

 - "CS00" // "zoomed out"
 - "CS01"